-- Personal Narrative -- 25% - Public Performance -- 30% - Final Reflection -- 15% (Complete/Incomplete) - Reflective Journals + Weekly Annotations -- 20%
+- Personal Narrative -- 25%

+- Public Performance -- 30%

+- Final Reflection -- 15% (Complete/Incomplete)

+- Weekly Annotations & Reflections -- 20%

 Journal assignments will provide space for you to reflect on what you are interested in (in life, in career, etc.); imagine the possibilities attached to those ideas; and to reflect on the discussions we have in class and the media we consume.
 Entries should be 250-400 words each and prompts are below in the syllabus.
-These are graded complete/incomplete.
-One of these includes a Resume/CV assignment.
+These are graded complete/incomplete and also include a Resume/CV assignment and an annotated bibliography.